pentius00/portfolio_optimizer/README.md

 ##Miami Fintech Bootcamp
-Portafolio analizer, in this project we want to be able to add our personal portafolio, stocks or cyptos. the analysis gives you and inside of the healt of your portafolio, on s short term and long term. we analyze the RISK in the portafolio as well as POSIBLE_GROWTH, and the sentiment analisis of you stock or crypto .
+Portafolio analizer, in this project we want to be able to add our personal portafolio, stocks or cyptos. the analysis gives you and inside of the healt of your portafolio, on short term and long term. we analyze the RISK in the portafolio as well as POSIBLE_GROWTH, and the sentiment analisis of you stock or crypto .

 You may be using [what is a porfolio](https://study.com/academy/lesson/portfolio-weight-return-variance-definition-examples.html).